solana-labs/solana/docs/src/proposals/traced-transaction-construction.md

 Then, client signs the final transaction after appending these additional account addresses and submits it to the cluster via `sendTransaction`.

+To be specific, wallet should be able to manage these transaction finalization, agnostic to individual defi programs.
+This extra simulation process results in no-op if the executed program aren't aware of this new functionality.

 For that end, introduce a new syscall to trace account accesses, so that programs can dynamically hint their _internal_ or _derivable_ account addresses implicitly via , attaning the classic implementation-detail abstraction.